Nomagno/NDS-NetworkedInput/README.md

 - [x] 3DS Version
 - [x] Example, (mostly) portable debug server
 - [X] (Mostly) portable C library
+  - Successfully verified it's correct compilation and functioning on Linux, FreeBSD, Mac, and Windows (Windows requires adding `-lws2_32` to the linker arguments)
 - [X] Replace all in-app references to the old name
 - [X] Linux UInput server (Also works in Android under Termux, requires root)
   - Still needs proper rebinding, the source code is a good enough config file at the moment